Banana-In-Black/study-note/web-fundamentals/http-cache.md

 ### Cache-Control
 #### Directives
-- `no-cache`: This instructs the browser that it must revalidate with the server every time before using a cached version of the URL. (ex: index.html)
 - `no-store`: This instructs the browser and other intermediate caches (like CDNs) to never store any version of the file.
+- `no-cache`: This instructs the browser that it *must revalidate with the server every time* before using a cached version of the URL. (ex: index.html)
+- `must-revalidate`: Indicates that once a resource becomes stale, caches must not use their stale copy without successful validation on the origin server.
+    > Used to prevent using stale resources in some cases like network is unavailable or server has no response

+    > Difference between `no-cache` and `must-revalidate`:
+    > - `no-cache` revalidate every time before using
+    > - `must-revalidate` only revalidate after resource is stale
 - `private`: Browsers can cache the file but intermediate caches cannot. (ex: private user-relative data)
 - `public`: The response can be stored by any cache.
 - `max-age=<seconds>`: The maximum amount of time a resource is considered fresh.
 Unlike [`Expires`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expires) header, this directive is relative to the time of the request.